-The GRAS algorithm is a bi-proportional technique for updating IOTs with both positive and negative elements that can be easily implemented in practice (Temurshoev et al., 2013; Lenzen et al., 2007; Junius and Oosterhaven, 2003).
-Given the specialization of the region of Madrid towards the services, with negligible contributions from agriculture and only a modest one from manufacturing, we find that the regional table will likely approximate much better the IO structure of the city than the national IOTs.
+As noted in the introduction, the region of Madrid is highly specialized toward the service sector, with negligible contributions from agriculture and only a modest one from manufacturing.
+Given this constraint, we find that approximating the city table by means of the regional table is almost certainly superior to using the national table.
 On the other hand, since the municipal accounts data follows a 28-industry NACE (rev.2) classification, we first aggregate the regional industry-by-industry symmetric table according to the municipal classification.
 Thanks to a many-to-one relationship between the regional and urban disaggregations, this poses no complication.
 Given that the regional matrix distinguishes between domestic and imported interindustry flows, we only need to aggregate both matrices to apply the GRAS algorithm so that later we can separate the two using the proportion of the original import flows to the corresponding domestic ones.
-This way we can estimate the $n \times n$ ($n=28$) interindustry city matrix, defined as \mathbf{Z}{cc} in figure 2.
+This way we can estimate the $n \times n$ ($n=28$) interindustry city matrix, defined as \mathbf{Z}{cc} in figure 1.

 Secondly, we need to estimate matrices \mathbf{Z}{cn} and \mathbf{Z}{nc} , which corresponds to the exports from the city to the rest of the nation and the imports to the city from the rest of the nation.
 From the import side, we have an interindustry import matrix that we can use to separate the demand from the nation \mathbf{Z}{nc} from that of the rest of the world \mathbf{Z}{wc} .
 To be efficient, we assume that the same proportion of the national to the foreign value of each interindustry flow $z{i,j}$ applies to the distribution of imports at the city level.
 This assumes that firms in Madrid have the same incentive to purchase inputs from the rest of the world as Spanish firms in general, which is akin to a gravity assumption about extra-urban trade.
-Following Miller and Blair (2022, p.
-475), we can obtain the total value of imports from the rest of the nation $z{i,j}^{nc}$ as follows:
+Following [Miller and Blair \(2022, p.
+475\)](#), we can obtain the total value of imports from the rest of the nation $z{i,j}^{nc}$ as follows: